snowflake99/ExpenseManager/README.md

 Features

-1. Monthly entry addition / deletion.
+1. Addition and deletion of monthly expense.
+2. Rearrangement of entries using keyboard shortcut.
-2. Upload and download records in CSV format.
+3. Upload and download records in CSV format.
-3. Monthly and Yearly view.
+4. Monthly and yearly expense summary.
-4. User authentication.
+5. User authentication.
-5. Administrator view to manage user account.
+6. Administrator view to manage user account.

 # Top Directory Structure